Walking for Health All Year Around

 As we age, there are many excuses we can make regarding why we don’t exercise.
 We can feel like we’re too old, or out of shape, to get back into a dedicated fitness regimen.
 Certain health issues may have caused a loss of mobility.
 We can also convince ourselves that it is too intimidating, time-consuming, and expensive to do.

-However, there are many forms of physical activity (i.e., walking, swimming, light aerobics, and weightlifting) that make getting fit a fun, interactive, and mentally stimulating experience.
+However, there are many forms of physical activity (i.e., walking, swimming, light aerobics, and weightlifting) that make getting fit a fun, interactive, and mentally stimulating experience, no matter the season.

 If we could only bottle and sell it, fitness activities would be the best-selling pharmaceutical of all time.

-C.A.R.P. has a long and impressive history of advocating on behalf of older Canadians and seeking to improve their quality of life through campaigns aimed at promoting government policy changes.
-Our C.A.R.P.
-Zoomers acknowledge their personal responsibility for preventative healthcare, and many want to play an active part in their own health and in aging as well as possible.
+CARP has a long history of advocating on behalf of older Canadians and seeking to improve their quality of life through campaigns aimed at promoting government policy changes.
+Our CARP members acknowledge their personal responsibility for preventative healthcare, and many want to play an active part in their own health and in aging as well as possible.

 Innumerable scientific studies show the benefit of activity, for physical, mental, emotional and brain health.
 Those same studies show that it’s never too late to benefit from the rewards of physical activity.